Snow leopard: Global Snow Leopard Forum

 In 2013, government leaders and officials from all 12 countries encompassing the snow leopard's range (Afghanistan, Bhutan, China, India, Kazakhstan, Kyrgyzstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, and Uzbekistan) came together at the Global Snow Leopard Forum (GSLF) initiated by the then-President of Kyrgyzstan Almazbek Atambayev, and the State Agency on Environmental Protection and Forestry under the government of Kyrgyzstan.
 The meeting was held in Bishkek, and all countries agreed that the snow leopard and the high mountain habitat need trans-boundary support to ensure a viable future for snow leopard populations, and to safeguard its fragile environment.
 The event brought together many partners, including NGOs like the Snow Leopard Conservancy, the Snow Leopard Trust, and the Nature and Biodiversity Conservation Union.
 Also supporting the initiative were the Snow Leopard Network, the World Bank's Global Tiger Initiative, the United Nations Development Programme, the World Wild Fund for Nature, the United States Agency for International Development, and Global Environment Facility.

-At the GSLF meeting, the 12 range countries signed the Bishkek Declaration, which stated: "[We] acknowledge that the snow leopard is an irreplaceable symbol of our nations' natural and cultural heritage and an indicator of the health and sustainability of mountain ecosystems; and we recognize that mountain ecosystems inhabited by snow leopards provide essential ecosystem services, including storing and releasing water from the origins of river systems benefitting one-third of the world’s human population; sustaining the pastoral and agricultural livelihoods of local communities which depend on biodiversity for food, fuel, fodder, and medicine; and offering inspiration, recreation, and economic opportunities."

 In captivity

 The Moscow Zoo exhibited the first captive snow leopard in 1872 that had been caught in Turkestan.
 In Kyrgyzstan, 420 live snow leopards were caught between 1936 and 1988 and exported to zoos around the world.
+The Bronx Zoo housed a live snow leopard in 1903; this was the first ever specimen exhibited in a North American zoo.
 The first captive bred snow leopard cubs were born in the 1990s in the Beijing Zoo.

 The Snow Leopard Species Survival Plan was initiated in 1984; by 1986, American zoos held 234 individuals.

 Cultural significance

 The snow leopard is widely used in heraldry and as an emblem in Central Asia.
-It has long been used as a political symbol, the Aq Bars ('White Leopard'), by Tatars, Kazakhs, and Bulgars.
+The Aq Bars ('White Leopard') is a political symbol of the Tatars, Kazakhs, and Bulgars.
+A mythical winged Aq Bars is depicted on the national coat of arms of Tatarstan, the seal of the city of Samarqand, Uzbekistan and the old coat of arms of Astana.
 A snow leopard is depicted on the official seal of Almaty and on the former 10,000 Kazakhstani tenge banknote.
-A mythical winged Aq Bars is depicted on the national coat of arms of Tatarstan, the seal of the city of Samarqand, Uzbekistan and the old coat of arms of Nur-Sultan.
-In Kyrgyzstan, it has been used in highly stylized form in the modern emblem of the capital Bishkek, and the same art has been integrated into the badge of the Kyrgyzstan Girl Scouts Association.
+In Kyrgyzstan, it is used in highly stylized form in the modern emblem of the capital Bishkek, and the same art has been integrated into the badge of the Kyrgyzstan Girl Scouts Association.
+It is also considered to be a sacred creature by the Kyrgyz people.
 A crowned snow leopard features in the arms of Shushensky District in Russia.
 It is the state animal of Ladakh and Himachal Pradesh in India.

+The 1978 book The Snow Leopard is an account by Peter Matthiessen about his two-month journey through the Dolpo region of the Nepal Himalayas in search of the snow leopard.